When your plants arrive

 What to expect?

-We ship healthy plants that we expect to grow and get larger for you, given proper care and a suitable site.
+We ship healthy plants and perennial wildflowers that we expect to grow and get larger for you, given proper care and a suitable site.
 We would expect most of them to flower within a year or two and to spread according to our descriptions.
 But, we don't expect miracles.
 Under the best of circumstances, most perennials take 3 years or longer to achieve maximum effect.
 Shrubs, vines, and woodland plants can take even longer.
 Variations in size, spread, and bloom time will occur depending on your conditions.